withfatpanda/ship/README.md

 Ship is a WordPress Theme Framework based on [UnderStrap](https://understrap.com).

-Thanks to UnderStrap, Ship combines [Underscores](https://underscores.me) with Bootstrap (version 4), making for a world-class starting point for your next WordPress theme project.
+Thanks to UnderStrap, Ship combines [Underscores](https://underscores.me) with [Bootstrap 4](http://getbootstrap.com), making for a world-class starting point for your next WordPress theme project.

 We called the framework "Ship" because it helps us ship great web experiences, faster.